 You’ll use Pomodoros to break those parts down even further to more manageable and actionable chunks.
 Instead of writing “create retirement financial planning video script” as the whole to-do list item, be more specific.
 Try: “write 401k plan script section”, “write annuities script section”, “write Roth IRA script section”.
 Those are examples of tasks you could accomplish in a dedicated 25 minute timeframe.

 Can’t get a task done in one Pomodoro?
 Schedule two or three back-to-back, but be sure to save your work then give yourself that five minute break.

 For example, maybe you’re spending the day working on your membership site.
-Use Pomodoros to make a more actionable plan.
+Use Pomodoros as a project management template to make a more actionable plan.
 Schedule three Pomodoros for website building, two for website content, two for planning your email campaign, and one for drafting announcement social media posts.